hydrodynamicstability/statquotes/README.md

 - "Absence of evidence is not evidence of absence."

   - Unknown

+- "Confirmation comes from repetition.
+Any attempt to avoid this statement leads at least to failure and more probably to destruction."

+  - John W. Tukey (1969)

+  - Analyzing data:  sanctification or detective work?  *American Psychologist*, 24 (2):  83-91.

 - "Generally, replication and prediction of new results provide a harsher and more useful validating regime than statistical testing of many models on one data set.
 Fewer assumptions are needed, there is less chance of artifact, more kinds of variation can be explored, and alternative explanations can be ruled out."